Sniffing HTTPS and SSH

 ¨Security is built on a trust model of underlying public keys

-–HTTPS server sends to browser a certificate containing server’s
+–HTTPS server sends to browser a certificate containing server’s public key signed by a Certificate Authority

 –SSL connection uses a session key randomly generated by server to encrypt data between server and client